-Table 1-1 Evaluation of conditions of f consent relating to construction traffic management plan r consent relating to construction traine management plan
+Table 1-1 Evaluation of conditions of consent relating to construction traffic management plan

-The Construction Traffic and Pedestrian Management Sub-Plan (CTPMSP) must be prepared to achieve the objective of ensuring safety and efficiency of the road network and address, but not be limited to, the following This document is a construction traffic plan (a) be prepared by a suitably qualified and experienced person(s); The Construction Traffic Management prepared under the guidance of a cherging end. fic management person(s); prepared under the guidance of a che engineer.
-Traffic Guidance Schemes are prepa accredited individual.
-Refer to Appendix A for CVs of the nartered traffic ared by an (b) be prepared in consultation with Council and TfNSW; Feedback from TfNSW and Council incorporated as shown in Appendix υ. (c) detail: Refer to Section 4.0. (i) measures to ensure road safety and network efficiency during construction in consideration of potential impacts on general traffic, cyclists and pedestrians and bus services; Refer to Section 4.0. (ii) measures to ensure the safety of vehicles and pedestrians accessing adjoining properties where shared vehicle and pedestrian access occurs; Refer to Appendix C , which shows scheme for the management of impart modes. (iii) heavy vehicle routes, access and parking Refer to Sections 2.4 and 6.1. arrangements; (iv) the swept path of the longest construction vehicle entering and exiting the site in association with the new work, as well as manoeuvrability through the site, in accordance with the latest version of AS 2890.2; and (v) arrangements to ensure that construction vehicles enter and leave the site in a forward direction unless in specific exceptional Refer to Appendix C , which propose guidance scheme that proposes traf circumstances under the supervision of accredited traffic controller(s).
-Refer to Appendix B , which shows points can be entered and exited in a A Driver Code of Conduct must be prepared and communicated by the Applicant to heavy vehicle drivers and must address the following: (a) minimise the impacts of earthworks and construction on the local and regional road network; Refer to Section 5.0. (b) minimise conflicts with other road users; (c) minimise road traffic noise; and
+Condition Detail Response The Construction Traffic and Pedestrian Management Sub-Plan (CTPMSP) must be prepared to achieve the objective of ensuring safety and efficiency of the road network and address, but not be limited to, the following This document is a construction traffic management plan (a) be prepared by a suitably qualified and experienced person(s); The Construction Traffic Management Plan has been prepared under the guidance of a chartered traffic engineer.
+Traffic Guidance Schemes are prepared by an accredited individual.
+Refer to Appendix A for CVs of the people who prepared the contents. (b) be prepared in consultation with Council and TfNSW; Feedback from TfNSW and Council was sought and incorporated as shown in Appendix D. B15 (c) detail: (i) measures to ensure road safety and network efficiency during construction in consideration of potential impacts on general traffic, cyclists and pedestrians and bus services; Refer to Section 4.0. (ii) measures to ensure the safety of vehicles and pedestrians accessing adjoining properties where shared vehicle and pedestrian access occurs; Refer to Section 4.0 .
+Refer to Appendix C , which shows the traffic guidance scheme for the management of impacts on other modes. (iii) heavy vehicle routes, access and parking arrangements; Refer to Sections 2.4 and 6.1 . (iv) the swept path of the longest construction vehicle entering and exiting the site in association with the new work, as well as manoeuvrability through the site, in accordance with the latest version of AS 2890.2; and Refer to Appendix B , which shows that the access points can be entered and exited in a forward direction and manoeuvring within the site. (v) arrangements to ensure that construction vehicles enter and leave the site in a forward direction unless in specific exceptional circumstances under the supervision of accredited traffic controller(s).
+Refer to Appendix C , which proposed a traffic guidance scheme that proposes traffic control at site entry/exit points.
+Refer to Appendix B , which shows that the access points can be entered and exited in a forward direction.
+B20 A Driver Code of Conduct must be prepared and communicated by the Applicant to heavy vehicle drivers and must address the following: (a) minimise the impacts of earthworks and construction on the local and regional road network; Refer to Section 5.0 . (b) minimise conflicts with other road users; (c) minimise road traffic noise; and (d) ensure truck drivers use specified routes